-- Nation-State System: (a) Rise of Nationalism in the 19th century. (b) Nationalism: Statebuilding in Germany and Italy. (c) Disintegration of Empires in the face of the emergence of nationalities across the World. - Imperialism and Colonialism: (a) South and South-East Asia. (b) Latin America and South Africa.(c) Australia. (d) Imperialism and free trade: Rise of neo-imperialism. - 21.
-Revolution and Counter-Revolution: (a) 19th Century European revolutions. (b) The Russian Revolution of 1917-1921. (c) Fascist Counter-Revolution, Italy and Germany. (d) The Chinese Revolution of 1949. - World Wars: (a) 1st and 2nd World Wars as Total Wars: Societal implications. (b) World War I: Causes and Consequences. (c) World War II: Causes and Consequences. - The World after World War II: (a) Emergence of Two power blocs. (b) Emergence of Third World and non-alignment. (c) UNO and the global disputes. - Liberation from Colonial Rule: (a) Latin America-Bolivar. (b) Arab World-Egypt. (c) Africa-Apartheid to Democracy. (d) South-East Asia-Vietnam. - 25.
-Decolonization and Underdevelopment: Factors constraining Development; Latin America, Africa. - 26.
-Unification of Europe: (a) Post-War Foundations; NATO and European Community. (b) Consolidation and Expansion of the European Community (c) European Union. - 27.
-Disintegration of the Soviet Union and the Rise of the Unipolar World: (a) Factors leading to the collapse of Soviet Communism and the Soviet Union, 1985-1991. (b) Political Changes in East Europe 1989-2001. (c) End of the Cold War and US Ascendancy in the World as the lone superpower.
+- Revolution and Counter-Revolution: (a) 19th Century European revolutions. (b) The Russian Revolution of 1917-1921. (c) Fascist Counter-Revolution, Italy and Germany. (d) The Chinese Revolution of 1949. - World Wars: (a) 1st and 2nd World Wars as Total Wars: Societal implications. (b) World War I: Causes and Consequences. (c) World War II: Causes and Consequences. - The World after World War II: (a) Emergence of Two power blocs. (b) Emergence of Third World and non-alignment. (c) UNO and the global disputes. - Liberation from Colonial Rule: (a) Latin America-Bolivar. (b) Arab World-Egypt. (c) Africa-Apartheid to Democracy. (d) South-East Asia-Vietnam. - Decolonization and Underdevelopment: Factors constraining Development; Latin America, Africa. - Unification of Europe: (a) Post-War Foundations; NATO and European Community. (b) Consolidation and Expansion of the European Community (c) European Union. - Disintegration of the Soviet Union and the Rise of the Unipolar World: (a) Factors leading to the collapse of Soviet Communism and the Soviet Union, 1985-1991. (b) Political Changes in East Europe 1989-2001. (c) End of the Cold War and US Ascendancy in the World as the lone superpower. on tribal societies.